CDCgov/cfa_azure/README.md

   )
   client.create_pool(pool_name)
   ```
-- update_scale_settings: modifies the scaling mode (fixed or autoscale) for an existing pool
+- update_scale_settings: modifies the scaling mode (fixed or autoscale) for an existing pool.

   Example:
   ```
   # Specify new autoscale formula that will be evaluated every 30 minutes